Cyfrin/Updraft/courses/solidity/3-fund-me/3-sending-eth-through-a-function/+page.md

 ### Value and payable

-When a transaction it's sent to the blockchain, a **value** field is always included in the transaction data.
-This field indicates the amount of the native cryptocurrency being transferred in that particular transaction.
+When a transaction it's sent to the blockchain, a **value** field is always included in the _transaction data_.
+This field indicates the **amount** of the native cryptocurrency being transferred in that particular transaction.
-For the function `fund` to be able to receive Ethereum, it must be declared `payable`.
+For the function `fund` to be able to receive Ethereum, it must be declared **`payable`**.
 In the Remix UI, this keyword will turn the function red, signifying that it can accept cryptocurrency.

 _Wallet addresses_ and _smart contracts_ are capable of **holding** and **managing** cryptocurrency funds.
 These entities can interact with the funds, perform transactions, and maintain balance records, just like a wallet.